semutLLC/semut-memory/README.md

 * Organizational memory
 * Foundations for future historical AI systems

+This repository is an active research project.

+The ideas described here are hypotheses under exploration and may evolve as implementations, experiments, and community feedback provide new evidence.

+Semut documents both successful and unsuccessful ideas as part of the project's long-term evolution.

 ## Long-Term Vision

 The long-term goal is to build systems capable of reasoning from accumulated history.